edzdez/ml-lox/README.md

 ## Build

-To build the interpreter, ensure that you have [dune](https://dune.build/) >= 3.20 and the following dependencies:
+To build the interpreter, ensure that you have [dune](https://dune.build/) >= 3.20 and the following dependencies from opam:

 - [Core](https://ocaml.org/p/core/v0.17.1) 0.17.1,
 - [Core_unix](https://ocaml.org/p/core_unix/v0.17.1) 0.17.1, and